JudoWill/outerspace/docs/README.md

 5. Generate metrics files for quality control

 For more detailed instructions, including how to run individual commands and perform additional analyses, see the [detailed walkthrough](walkthrough.md).

+For running your tasks in parallel or on a cluster consider using our Snakemake [wrappers](wrappers.md).

 Copyright (C) 2025, SCB, DVK PhD, RB, WND PhD.
 All rights reserved.